How to Open Big CSV Files – an Ultimate Guide

 df = pd.read_csv('large_dataset.csv.gz', compression='gzip')

-Example implementation: You can use Python
+Example: You can use Python

-to convert a CSV file to 'Parquet' format.
+to convert a CSV file to Parquet format.

 import pandas as pd